Eugieno/Console-Finances/README.md

 ## What problem was solved
 The financial records for a hypothetical company was analysed using codes written in JavaScript.
 The financial records was provided in an array composed of arrays with two fields namely; Date and Profit/Losses.

-The information that was estimated from the analysis are;
+The following were estimated from the analyses;
 1. Total number of months in the dataset
 2. Net amount of Profit/Losses over the entire period
 3. Average of changes in Profit/Losses over the entire period